coolacid/GettingStartedWithELK/Configs/Basic/readme.txt

 Open a UNIX socket and wait for data.
 To send data to the socket use: nc -U /tmp/lssock

-multiline.conf
+multiline_filter.conf && multiline_codec.conf

-Very Simple Multiline example
+Very Simple Multiline example -- Note the requirements noted at the top between the two.